 The film script written by my husband and myself Silent Treachery about the abdication of Tsar Nicholas II, is available for option.

-I’ve completed the TV treatment for a lengthy series on Helena Rubinstein.
+I’ve completed the TV treatment for a lengthy mini-series on Helena Rubinstein.